 1990 SB Plan I is comparable to 2010 SB Plan G.

-1990 SB Plan J is comparable to 2010 SB Plan F
+1990 SB Plan J is comparable to 2010 SB Plan F.

 1990 SB Plan J (high deductible) is comparable to 2010 SB Plan F (high deductible).

 If a standardized group policy is terminated and is not replaced, the issuer must offer each certificateholder two choices of coverage: i) an individual policy with comparable benefits, and, ii) the core benefits policy (Package A).